-Sumit Bansal (from Noida, Uttar Pradesh, India) started TrumpExcel.com about 9 years ago.
+Sumit Bansal (from Noida, Uttar Pradesh, India) started TrumpExcel.com over 10 years ago.

 I am Sumit Bansal from India and I have a website (TrumpExcel.com) where I teach people how to use Microsoft Excel Spreadsheets efficiently.
 On this site, I create written tutorials and videos and also sell online courses.

 I started this site in 2013 and it gets more than 1 million pageviews every month.
 As of last month, my average monthly revenue was ~$10,000.

 20. Content Intelligence Media ($120K/year)